Tumulty-Web-Services/tumultywebservices.dev/drafts/2020-12-15-use-wordpress-for-what-it-is-best-at.md

 ### Why you shouldn't build your website using it

-The main problem with WordPress websites is that they are slow. *insert data from ggld breakdown*.
+The main problem with WordPress websites is that they are slow.
+The reason why WordPress sites are slow is that everything is put together last minute.
+When a user visits the website, WordPress will put all the page contents (images, text, page animation, etc.) together at the time of the request.
+The user is left staring a loader while the browser makes a request to the server to find the text, images, videos and layout.

-Another problem with WordPress is its insecure.
+Since pages are made upon request, Wordpress is also hackable.

 ### What you should be building your site with